Be plodding—IT people take it one step at a time because IT is harder than you think it is.

 IDIS 110 Website).

+After exporting, you will again return to the "Manage Sites" dialog.
+Simply click "Done".
 When you want to work on this site again, use the "Import" feature to import the site definition on another computer.
-(See Project 6 for instructions on how to import a site definition.)
+(See the project specification for instructions on how to import a site definition.)

 In the last section you created a new website, and the files in the website should appear on the right side of Dreamweaver.
 Currently, you shouldn't have any files, so let's create one.

-Right click on your site on the right of Dreamweaver, and create a new HTML
+Right click on your site on the right of Dreamweaver, and choose "New File".
+Name this new HTML

 index.html.
 Dreamweaver and the Web are